FastMoq

 Real executable example in this repo

-The repo now includes an executable provider bootstrap example in:
+The repo now includes an executable provider-selection example in:

 • FastMoq.TestingExample/ProviderSelectionBootstrap.cs